carbonplan/cdr-database/README.md

 ## license

 All the code in this repository is MIT licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, reports, etc.).
+Some of the data featured here is sourced from content made available under a CC-BY license.
+We include attribution for this content, and we please request that you also maintain that attribution if using this data.

 ## about us